ryogrid/SamehadaDB/README.md

 - [x] Recovery from Logs
 - [x] Index
   - [x] Hash Index
-    - Hash index can be used only equal(==) operator is specified to index having columns
+    - Hash index can be used only equal(=) operator is specified to index having columns
     - Access is serialized (not parallel)
   - [x] SkipList Index
     - Alternative of B-tree Index